 Refusing Fares is not uncommon.
 Some drivers will refuse a fare the person is going only a short distance – they would rather keep driving around fare-less for some unfathomable reason.
 You may also be refused because your destination is too far away or in the wrong direction if the driver is going off shift soon or wanting to take a meal break at a certain hour.
 Because of the fear of language problems, drivers will sometimes drive past foreigners trying to hail them.

-As of 12 October 2013, the Seoul government is imposing a W200,000 on taxi drivers who refuse passengers with special attention being paid to short distance passengers from the Jongno, Gangnam and Hongik subway stations.
+In 2018, the Seoul government began imposing a W200,000 fine on taxi drivers who refuse passengers with special attention being paid to short distance passengers from the Jongno, Gangnam and Hongik subway stations.

-A 20% Out-of-Seoul surcharge is applied to taxi trips originating in Seoul to adjacent cities (cancelled in 2009, the out-of-seoul surchage reinstated again in October 2013).
+A 20% Out-of-Seoul surcharge is applied to taxi trips originating in Seoul to adjacent cities.

 Tipping is neither customary, nor expected, although a ten percent tip might be appropriate for special services.
 Drivers will sometimes insist on giving you the exact change, even when you try to tip him/her.

 Payment: Riders can pay with a credit card or, in Seoul, with their T-money card.

 Receipts are available from all taxis now.
 They are connected to the meter and therefore show the exact fare and mileage.
 The print out is quite small.
 If the driver does not understand receipt, you can say it in Korean: yong-su-jung (means tax bill).